CEEMS API Server configuration skeleton

 path: /usr/bin

-Both SLURM and openstack clusters can be monitored using a single instance of CEEMS API server using a config as below:
+Both SLURM and OpenStack clusters can be monitored using a single instance of CEEMS API server with a config as shown below:

 ceems_api_server: